Matt Glennon: Stockport County

 In September 2010, Glennon joined his hometown club Stockport County on a permanent deal.
-He replaced Owain Fôn Williams as the club's first choice stopper, and started 36 league games in 2010–11 as the "Hatters" were relegated out of the Football League.
-Glennon made a further 26 appearances in 2011–12, but was released by manager Jim Gannon on 31 January 2012.
+He replaced Owain Fôn Williams as the club's first choice stopper.
+He started 36 league games in 2010–11 as the "Hatters" were relegated out of the Football League.
+Glennon made a further 26 appearances in 2011–12 but was released by manager Jim Gannon on 31 January 2012.

-Non-league
+Non-League

 On 24 February 2012, Glennon signed for Chester of the Northern Premier League Premier Division until the end of the season, keeping a clean sheet on his debut against Buxton.
 He helped the club to win the league title and promotion to the Conference in 2011–12, before leaving the Deva Stadium in the summer.

-He signed with FC Halifax Town, another reformed club, in July 2012, with the intention of battling Phil Senior for the first team spot.
+He signed with FC Halifax Town, another reformed club, in July 2012 to battle Phil Senior for the first-team spot.
 He played 51 matches in the 2012–13 campaign, and kept a clean sheet in the Conference North play-off final, as promotion was secured with a 1–0 victory over Brackley Town.
 He was an unused substitute in the West Riding County Cup victory over Guiseley.

 He missed just one league game in the 2013–14 season as he helped the club to secure a play-off spot, where they were beaten by Cambridge United at the semi-final stage.
 He was an ever-present throughout the 2014–15 league campaign, as Halifax posted a ninth-place finish, and signed a new contract in the summer.
 Halifax were relegated at the end of the 2015–16 season, and Glennon spent the second half of the season as back-up goalkeeper to loan signing Sam Johnson.
 He joined Buxton on loan in January 2016.
-He announced his retirement after he was released by Halifax.
+He announced his retirement after Halifax released him.
 However, he played once for Scarborough Athletic after being coaxed out of retirement by manager Steve Kittrick.
 He again came out of retirement in February 2017, to play one game for AFC Emley in a Northern Counties East League Division One against Brigg Town after regular goalkeeper Graham McLachlan picked up a suspension.

 International career

-Glennon represented England at semi-professional level making two appearances for the England C team during his time at Carlisle United in 2005 when they were playing in the Conference National.
+Glennon represented England at a semi-professional level, making two appearances for the England C team during his time at Carlisle United in 2005 when they were playing in the Conference National.

 Personal life

+On 11 August 2000, Glennon was found not guilty of indecent assault, actual bodily harm, a charge of wounding and wounding with intent to cause grievous bodily harm following an incident at a nightclub on 31 October 1999; he stated that "it would have been a disgrace if I had not been cleared".

-In 2012, Glennon and wife Nicola opened two Hair & Beauty Lounges in Emley, Huddersfield, both named G27 in reference to his playing career.
+In 2012, Glennon and his wife Nicola opened two Hair & Beauty Lounges in Emley, Huddersfield, both named G27 in reference to his playing career.